dcunited001/dcunited001.github.io/_posts/2018-12-07-lockes-social-contract-is-broken-the-apparent-convolution-of-causality.md

 artificial intelligence and social media’s vulnerabilities to feedback loops.
-Other aspects that unconsciously compel group behaviors, then act on smaller, more powerful groups to exacerbate the effects of “lower-level” feedback loops. politician’s have incentives to capitalize on the momentum of novel issues, to facilitate digital engagement to build support, to identify issues whose winds are changing. corporations have similar interests and similar signals to act on.
+Other aspects that unconsciously compel group behaviors, then act on smaller, more powerful groups to exacerbate the effects of “lower-level” feedback loops.
+Politician’s have incentives to capitalize on the momentum of novel issues, to facilitate digital engagement to build support, to identify issues whose winds are changing.
+Corporations have similar interests and similar signals to act on.

 ![Twilight Zone: Eye of the Beholder](/img/posts/2018-12-07-the-convolution-of-causality/eye-of-the-beholder-2.jpg)